neuralmagic/neural-magic-vllm/examples/production_monitoring/README.md

-# Production Monitoring for nm-vLLM w/ Prometheus/Grafana
+# Production Monitoring for nm-vLLM with Prometheus and Grafana

 ## Log Frequency and General Info
 By default, FastAPI server that nm-vLLM is hosted on logs at a defined frequency `t`, described in `vllm/entrypoints/openai/api_server.py` (currently set at 10 s).
 The async call will invoke both Python logger logs and Prometheus logs.